 The Graemsay was built at the Ailsa yard in Troon in 1996.
 She can carry up to 73 passengers, eight tonnes of freight or one vehicle and an unspecified number of bicycles, and takes just 25 minutes to make the crossing from Stromness harbour to Moness, or 30 minutes if going via Graemsay.

 Graemsay, the island, not the boat, measures about 2km by 3km.
 Its pier lies on the north east side, and it reaches a maximum height of 203ft at West Hill.
-Its population, which stood at well over 200 throughout the 1800s, was 27 in 1991.
+Its population, which stood at well over 200 throughout the 1800s, was 28 in 2011, up by one from 20 years earlier.

 Graemsay's reputation for green tranquility is matched only by the reputation of the seas surrounding it in Hoy Sound for ferocity.
 This, combined with Graemsay's many rocks and shoals has given the island a long history of shipwrecks.